Put money aside for your health.

 Health Savings Accounts (HSAs) are accounts established to pay for future qualified medical expenses with potential tax benefits.
 The accounts are intended to assist those who have chosen a health insurance plan with a high deductible.
-In addition to the savings account, WESTconsin Credit Union also offers an HSA checking account with free checks or a free debit card for easy access to your HSA funds and an HSA Share Certificate to earn even higher dividend rates on your deposit.
+WESTconsin Credit Union offers an HSA checking account with free checks or a free debit card for easy access to your HSA funds and an HSA Share Certificate to earn even higher dividend rates on your deposit.

 Free debit cards are available with Health Savings Accounts and work similar to our other debit cards.
 You may withdraw funds to reimburse yourself for qualified medical expenses by using an ATM or using the debit card to pay medical bills or for other qualified items.

 Download the HSA debit card application to apply.